ashep/vdate/README.rst

-VDate
+Vdate
 =====

-VDate is a validation library for Python.
+Vdate is a validation library for Python.

 Writing translations